wojciechmarek/my-computer/README.md

 ### Cloudflare

 The tunnel to your local server using Cloudflare's Tunnel (formerly Argo Tunnel).
-You can expose your local server to other people on the internet (e.g. to the client / managers during boring "Meeting Driven Development" sessions on Teams / Zoom / etc.)
+You can expose your local server to other people on the internet (e.g. to the client/managers during tedious "Meeting Driven Development" sessions on Teams / Zoom / etc.)

 ```bash
 brew install cloudflared